 Analysis Plan

 Due to the use of a distributed network of data collection teams, more reflexive approaches (e.g., Braun & Clarke, 2019) were considered suboptimal for recognising the multiple levels of reflexivity and as such a broader content analysis approach was adopted.
 Theoretically, content analysis carries the advantage of being a fairly systematic and replicable technique that allows for condensing large volumes of text (such as from interviews) into fewer content categories, logically organised around explicit rules for coding (Stemler, 2000).
-Notably, as others have suggested, content analysis allows sufficient flexibility that it can appropriately capture the experiences of individuals, groups, institutions or societies (Weber, 1990).
+Notably, as others have suggested, content analysis allows sufficient flexibility that it can appropriately capture the experiences of individuals, groups, institutions, or societies (Weber, 1990).

 We took a directed content analysis approach to answer each of the research questions, similar to the codebook thematic analysis approach discussed by Braun and Clarke (2022).
 Our practice is best categorised as a directed or deductive approach, having used our research questions and existing understanding to drive initial coding categories (Hsieh et al., 2005) from which analyses were framed.
 The coding categories were purposefully broad and flexible to allow for change during the analysis process (see Table 1).